 Dry bag

-Dry bags are great if you’re going to be spending time at the beach.
+Dry bags are great if you’re spending time at the beach.
 They will protect your phone and any other electronics from the ocean, or more importantly if it starts to rain.

 Daypack

-Every day we were chasing a new waterfall, hiking through the rainforest, or enjoying the beach.
-For all our excursions we had the Osprey Daylite to carry our knick knacks and snacks for the day.
-You can also get a cheap foldable backpack that will do a good job at securing your things too.
+Every day, we chased a new waterfall, hiked through the rainforest, or enjoyed the beach.
+For all our excursions, we had the Osprey Daylite to carry our knickknacks and snacks for the day.
+You can also get a cheap foldable backpack that will do a good job of securing your things.

 Spanish Phrasebook